CyberSyntek/i01-GesturesWithPython/README.md

 Negatives of groups:
 - You MUST remember which value represents which servo or you might move the wrong servo unexpectedly.
   - Accidents can happen when moving the wrong servos depending on the various servo positions.
+- Not all servos have groups!
+See below in "MISSING GROUPS".

 Looking at the example, we will see four numbers within the ( ).
 The order in which they appear is important!